Boy, 14, who died after industrial estate fire ‘was loved by all’, family says

 A 14-year-old boy who died after a fire at an industrial estate “was loved by all who met him”, his family has said.

-Layton Carr was found inside a building at Fairfield industrial park in Gateshead on Friday evening and died at the scene.
+The body of Layton Carr was found inside a building at Fairfield industrial park in Gateshead on Friday evening.

 Eleven boys and three girls aged between 11 and 14 were arrested on suspicion of manslaughter and released on bail over the weekend.